JungleComputing/saga-implementation/README.txt

 ----------------

 Introduction.
-  This is release 1.0rc2 of the SAGA Java implementation, which implements release 1.0rc2 of the Java SAGA language bindings.
+  This is release 1.0rc3 of the SAGA Java implementation, which implements release 1.0rc2 of the Java SAGA language bindings.
+Yes, 1.0rc2 of the language bindings!
+The bindings have not changed.
   A SAGA engine takes care of dynamically selecting and loading SAGA adaptors, and contains base classes for adaptors, and default implementations for SAGA attributes, SAGA tasks, SAGA monitorable, SAGA buffer,